 First, read Joseph Simmons, Leif Nelson and Uri Simonsohn’s “False-Positive Psychology” (Psychological Science, 2011) and Anne-Wil Harzing’s “Are our referencing errors undermining our scholarship and credibility?”
 (Journal of Organizational Behavior, 2002).

 You should regularly read Andrew Gelman’s Statistical Modeling, Causal Inference, and Social Science blog.
 It’s one of the smartest places on the web, both in the main posts and the comment field.
 You will not always agree but you will always learn.
 As a bonus, there are cat pictures.
 Lots of them.

-To keep abreast of the trends in contemporary social science read the LSE Impact Blog.
-It has maintained an admirable seriousness while keeping up with developments in digital academia, whose denizens sometimes draw rather silly conclusions to what should happen at universities from what is going on in the culture.
+To keep abreast of the trends in contemporary social science, read the LSE Impact Blog.
+It has maintained an admirable seriousness while keeping up with developments in digital academia, whose denizens sometimes draw rather silly conclusions about what should happen at universities from what is going on in the culture.
 As a bonus, there are no cat pictures.
 None.